Migacz85/flask-app/README.md

-python -m venv venv   //initialize new environment. source venv/bin/activate //enter to the new environment. sudo pip3 install -r requirements.txt // install dependencies from files. pytnoh run.py // this will run the flask server. deactivate // If you will want to go out from the env you can close virtual env using this command.
+python -m venv venv   //initialize new environment. source venv/bin/activate //enter to the new environment. sudo pip3 install -r requirements.txt // install dependencies from files. python run.py // this will run the flask server. deactivate // If you will want to go out from the env you can close virtual env using this command.
 ```

-## Other useful commands:
+### Other useful commands:

 ```
 sudo pip3 install flask //install flask or other dependencies using this command.